Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-} We now construct explicit homomorphic expansions $Z^u \colon \sKTG \to \calA^u$ from any $Z^{old}$ (where $Z^{old}$ stands for an extension to KTGs of the Kontsevich integral) as follows.
+\parpic[r]{ } We now construct explicit homomorphic expansions $Z^u \colon \sKTG \to \calA^u$ from any $Z^{old}$ (where $Z^{old}$ stands for an ``almost homomorphic'' expansion of KTGs) as follows.
 First of all we need to interpret $Z^{old}$ as an invariant of 2-tangles.
 This can be done by connecting the top and bottom ends by a non-interacting long strand followed by a normalization, as shown on the right.
 By ``multiplying by $\nu^{-1}$'' we mean that after computing $Z^{old}$ we insert $\nu^{-1}$ on the long strand (recall that $\nu$ is the ``invariant of the unknot'').
 We interpret $Z^{old}$ of a 1-tangle as follows: stick the 1-tangle onto a single strand to obtain a 2-tangle, then proceed as above.
 The result will only have chords on the 1-tangle (using that the extensions of the Kontsevich Integral are homomorphic with respect to ``connected sums''), so we define the result to be the value of $Z^{old}$ on the 1-tangle.
 As an example, we compute the value of $Z^{old}$ for the noose in Figure \ref{fig:uValueNoose} (note that the computation for the balloon is the same).